-Professor Jones is the author of The Captive Stage: Performance and the Proslavery Imagination of the Antebellum North (Michigan, 2014); guest editor of the special issue of Modern Drama 62.4 "Slavery's Reinventions" (Winter 2019); co-editor of the essay collection Race and Performance after Repetition (Duke, 2020), and co-editor of The Methuen Drama Book of Post-Black Plays (Methuen/Bloomsbery, 2013).
-His essays have appeared or are forthcoming in American Literary History, J19: The Journal of Nineteenth-Century Americanists, Early American Literature, Theatre Survey, and TDR, among other journals and anthologies.
+Professor Jones is the author of The Captive Stage: Performance and the Proslavery Imagination of the Antebellum North (Michigan 2014); co-editor of the essay collection Race and Performance after Repetition (Duke, 2020); editor of the special issue of Modern Drama 62.4 "Slavery's Reinventions" (Winter 2019); and co-editor of The Methuen Drama Book of Post-Black Plays (Methuen/Bloomsbery, 2013).
+His essays have appeared or are forthcoming in American Literary History, J19: The Journal of Nineteenth-Century Americanists, Early American Literature, and TDR, among other journals and anthologies.

-Professor Jones serves on the Executive Committee of the American Society for Theatre Research (2016-2019) and the editorial boards of Theatre Survey and J19: The Journal of Nineteenth-Century Americanists.
-At Rutgers, he is faculty director of the certificate in Drama and Performance Studies, coordinates the Seminar on Literature and Political Theory in the Center for Cultural Analysis (CCA), and sits on the CCA's Executive Committee (2017-2020).
-A former fellow of the Princeton Society of Fellows, Professor Jones is also on faculty at the Bread Loaf School of English, where he has held the Frank and Eleanor Griffiths Chair.
+Professor Jones sits on the editorial boards of Modern Drama and J19: The Journal of Nineteenth-Century Americanists.
+At Rutgers, he is faculty director of the certificate in Drama and Performance Studies and coordinates the Seminar on Literature and Political Theory in the Center for Cultural Analysis.
+He is on faculty at the Bread Loaf School of English, where he has held the Frank and Eleanor Griffiths Chair, and is a former fellow of the Princeton Society of Fellows.

 36 Union Street, #101, College Ave Campus